-Westbrae entered into a financial advisory services agreement with a financial advisor in October 1995, which provided that, if a "sale" of Westbrae were consummated during its term, such financial advisor would be entitled to certain fees.
-Pursuant to a letter dated August 8, 1996, Westbrae terminated such agreement, and pursuant to the terms of such agreement, all obligations thereunder terminated twelve months following receipt of notice.
-Notwithstanding the foregoing, the financial advisor has delivered an invoice for fees and expenses of approximately \$1.0 million, and the Company has responded setting forth its belief that no amounts are due and owing other than possibly certain expenses incurred during the term of Westbrae's engagement of such financial advisor.
+Westbrae entered into a financial advisory services agreement with a financial advisor on October 24, 1995, which provided that, if a "sale" of Westbrae were consummated during its term or within one year thereafter, such financial advisor would be entitled to certain fees.
+Pursuant to a letter dated August 8, 1996, Westbrae provided notice of non-renewal of such agreement, and pursuant to the terms of such agreement, all obligations thereunder terminated twelve months thereafter.
+Notwithstanding the foregoing, the financial advisor delivered an invoice for fees and expenses of approximately \$1.0 million, and the Company responded setting forth its belief that no amounts are due and owing other than possibly certain expenses incurred during the term of Westbrae's engagement of such financial advisor further disputing the non-payment of such invoice.
+There can be no assurance that legal proceedings will not arise in connection with such dispute or that such proceedings, if commenced, would be resolved in a manner favorable to the Company.
+The Company intends to vigorously contest any claim made against it, and the Company does not believe that the outcome of this matter will have a material adverse effect on the Company's financial statements.
 In accordance with the position taken by Westbrae prior to the Acquisition, no provision has been made by the Company for any fee that may be payable in connection with such financial services agreement.